chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 From the very first session with the participants in the beginning of autumn 2022, we focused on building a safer space, not through declarations, but through atmosphere.

-The central theme we worked with was <mark class="pk-highlight">‘Sharing is caring // Caring is sharing’</mark>.
+The central theme we worked with was <span style="text-transform: uppercase;">‘Sharing is caring // Caring is sharing’</span>.
 This was more than a slogan, it shaped the entire space.

 We welcomed participants aged 12 to 16 with music, snacks, and soft lighting.
 A small fictional campfire had been set up in the middle of the room, creating a warm and intimate focus point.
 Around it, we placed conversational objects, including a model of a human cell and one of an animal cell.
 Together, we compared them.
 This sparked unexpected questions: What makes us human?
 How do humans and animals share?
 Can you share something without words?